SamAbr/Sales-And-Performance-Analysis-Dashboard/README.md

 - Cities should adopt the customer engagement strategies of Naypyitaw, given its high ratings and total sales.

 ## Files Included
 - `Performance_Analysis_Dashboard.pbix`: Power BI file containing all visualizations and dashboards for branch, product, customer behavior, time, and city analysis.
-- `Data_Sources.xlsx`: The Excel file with raw data used in the analysis (optional).
+It also includes the imported excel file which contains the data used for analysis.

 ## How to Use
 1. Download the `.pbix` file and open it in Power BI Desktop.